WordPress + jQuery + Better Coda Slider + Bust A Theme = WP CODA

 Get Involved – Join an HRC Committee!

 Become a bigger part of the Best Party on Campus by joining one of HRC’s five standing committees.
 Each committee is open to all HRC members, and leadership opportunities are available right away.
-To join the Campaigns and Activism Committee, contact Devi Nair.
-To join the Speakers and Political Discourse Committee, contact Luciana Milano.
-To join the Social Events Committee, contact Ralph Haro.
-To join the Finance Committee, contact Michael Silva.
-To join the Press Committee, contact Zack Soule or Aaron Henricks.
+To join the Campaigns and Activism Committee, contact Chuyue Zhou.
+To join the Speakers and Political Discourse Committee, contact Aaron Henricks.
+To join the Social Events Committee, contact Gavin Sullivan.
+To join the Finance Committee, contact Zack Soule.
+To join the Press Committee, contact Erin Shortell or Victor Kamenker.

 Check out our Advertisers: